ECS-CS/Colgate/MemoryGame.md

 1. We are defining an array named `selectedCards` which will store the cards our user clicks on.
 2. We also need a variable to store our score, so we define a variable named `score` and set it equal to 0, because our score starts off at zero.
 3. The `colors` array manages the colors for the background of our page.
 Not a necessary component but it gives our game some flare.
-    - Spend the next 5-10 minutes and add/remove colors from this array.
+    - Spend the next 5 minutes adding colors to this array.
 You can use hex values as well.
 Checkout: https://www.w3schools.com/colors/colors_picker.asp, to find the HEX values for other colors.
 4. Lastly, the `timer` variable will store how long our game is.
-In this example, our game will last 60 seconds.
-You may change this value if you want a longer or shorter game.

 ```javascript
 // DECLARE AN EMPTY ARRAY NAMED selectedCards